 Peripheral pumps and turbine pumps belong to a kind of centrifugal pumps, from the inlet suction fluid through the impeller rotation to make the fluid pressurization, and then discharged from the outlet.

-Peripheral and turbine pumps are generally used as auxiliary pumps to the main pumps in a conveying system, for conveying fluid additives, etc. that are necessary for production or work.
+In fact, they are auxiliary pumps of the main pump in the conveying system, conveying fluid additives required for production or work.

 Overview | |